-Rank Claims Legal basis Comments Personal Income Tax; Corporate Income Tax; Other direct or indirect taxes owed to the Portuguese State.
-Article 111 of the Corporate Income Tax Code; Article 116 of the Corporate Income Tax Code; Article 736 of the Portuguese Civil Code.
-17 Claims owed to employees Article 333 of the Portuguese Labour Code 18 Court expenses Articles 738(1) and 743 of the Portuguese Civil Code 19 Claims owed to special purpose vehicles Article 63(1) of Decree-Law No. 453/99, of 5 November 19 Claims owed to holders of covered bonds s owed to holders of covered bonds Article 3 of Decree-Law No. 59/2006, of 2 March 20 Claims that benefit from an in rem guarantee (up to the amount of the value of the guarantee) Article 47(4)(a) CIRE Articles 656, 666, 686 and 754 of the Portuguese Civil Code See also Articles 746 to 751 of the Portuguese Civil Code and 174(1) and 175(1) CIRE.
+Rank Claims Legal basis Comments 15 Taxes owed to local authorities: Municipal Real Estate Transfer Tax; Municipal Tax on Property; Other direct or indirect taxes owed to local authorities.
+Article 39 of the Municipal Real Estate Transfer Tax Code and Article 744(2) of the Portuguese Civil Code; Article 122(1) of the Municipal Tax on Property Code and Article 744(1) of the Portuguese Civil Code; Article 736(1) of the Portuguese Civil Code.
+15 Claims owed to victims arising from civil liability Article 741 of the Portuguese Civil Code 16 Taxes owed to the Portuguese State: Stamp duty; Personal Income Tax; Corporate Income Tax; Other direct or indirect taxes owed to the Portuguese State.
+Article 47(1) of the Portuguese Stamp Duty Code; Article 111 of the Personal Income Tax Code; Article 116 of the Corporate Income Tax Code; Article 736 of the Portuguese Civil Code.
+17 Claims owed to employees Article 333 of the Portuguese Labour Code 18 Court expenses Articles 738(1) and 743 of the Portuguese Civil Code 19 Claims owed to special purpose vehicles Article 63(1) of Decree-Law No. 453/99, of 5 November 19 Claims owed to holders of covered bonds Article 3 of Decree-Law No. 59/2006, of 20 March 20 Claims that benefit from an in rem guarantee (up to the amount of the value of the guarantee) Article 47(4)(a) CIRE Articles 656, 666, 686 and 754 of the Portuguese Civil Code See also Articles 746 to 751 of the Portuguese Civil Code and 174(1) and 175(1) CIRE.